- Our Work

-The Kenya Feed the Future Innovation Engine works across Kenya, but is focusing on supporting interventions that will have a significant impact on the 27 priority Feed the Future counties: Bomet, Bungoma, Busia, Elgeyo, Garissa, Homa Bay, Isiolo, Kakamega, Kericho, Kisii, Kisumu, Kitui, Machakos, Marakwet, Makueni, Marsabit, Meru, Migori, Nandi, Nithi, Nyamira, Siaya, Tharaka, Taita Taveta, Trans Nzoia, Turkana, Uasin Gishu, Vihiga and Wajir.
+Nationwide with a focus on supporting interventions that will have a significant impact on the 27 priority Feed the Future counties: Bomet, Bungoma, Busia, Elgeyo Marakwet, Garissa, Homa Bay, Isiolo, Kakamega, Kericho, Kisii, Kisumu, Kitui, Machakos, Makueni, Marsabit, Meru, Migori, Nandi, Tharaka Nithi, Nyamira, Siaya, Taita Taveta, Trans Nzoia, Turkana, Uasin Gishu, Vihiga and Wajir.

 Examples of innovative interventions that the program supports include:

-Using information and communication technologies to disseminate agricultural information more efficiently; and facilitating public-private investments.
+- Using information and communication technologies to disseminate agricultural information more efficiently;

 Tel: (+254) 20 862 2000